naddison36/logger/README.md

 ```

 See config's [Environment Variable](https://github.com/lorenwest/node-config/wiki/Environment-Variables) doco for more info.

+### NODE_CONFIG_DIR
+Used to set the location of your logger configuration files.
+This can be a relative path from the working directory or a direct path from root.

 ## Levels
 You can configure your own levels rather than using the default wiston levels of: silly, debug, verbose, info, warn and error.
 You can also configure the color of the logged message for each level.